funcionante/makerlab/_docs/developer/Network-installation-guide.md

 and 6653 (for OpenFlow packets).

-This guide covers the installation of the datacenter side only, since the switch at the DETI MakerLab room may be OpenFLow switch ou simply a computer with multiple ethernet interfaces and Open vSwitch running.
+This guide covers the installation of the datacenter side only, since the switch at the DETI MakerLab room may be OpenFlow switch ou simply a computer with multiple ethernet interfaces and Open vSwitch running.

 These instructions are also at the `network` repository, as well as the code